Boating in Rajsamand Lake

 Perhaps this is the reason that author Robin Sharma in his famous book – “The Monk who sold his Ferrari” has put so much emphasis on getting up early.
 I am quoting below, from this book.

 There are few things more natural than rising with the glory of the first rays of a new day.
 The sages believed that sunshine was a gift from Heaven and while they were careful not to overexpose them, they regularly had sunbaths and often could be seen dancing playfully in the early sunshine.
 I (the narrator in the book) firmly believe that this was another key to their extraordinary longevity.
-The sun rejuvenate us.
+The sun rejuvenates us.
 It is a delightful physician that releases vitality and restore your emotional and physical vibrancy.”

 About Rajsamand